juliev42/juliev42.github.io/_teaching/inspiritai.md

 location: "Remote"
 ---

-Taught basic data science and machine learning skills through Google Colab notebooks as an instructor for the Inspirit AI program.
+Taught basic python, data science, and machine learning skills to high school students as an instructor for the Inspirit AI winter program.
 Helped students complete a small project that involved analyzing the COVID-19 genome.